 This example focuses on real-time predictive analytics with AWS.
 In this example, the app writes to a DynamoDB table, which generates an event.
 The event triggers a Lambda function that initiates an analytic query using the Amazon Machine Learning real-time API.
 That prediction is stored back in DynamoDB and is available for the application to read.
 A useful example for this is a factory or a warehouse where sensor data tracked in DynamoDB is used to anticipate potential safety or productivity issues.
 Predicting these issues might require more than simply monitoring for a specific condition or set of conditions; if so, Amazon Machine Learning could be used to find patterns in the data and predict catastrophes before they occur.

-Need help with your AWS data Lake project?
+Need help with your AWS data platform project?

 We are here to help, we look forward hearing from you.